-To assist in effectively managing registration and notifications matters, committees of the National Board or the STB are established.
+To assist in effectively managing registration and notifications matters, committees of the National Board or the STB have been established in each jurisdiction.
 Most members of the STBs will be appointed to at least one of these committees.
 The STBs carry out this regulatory work in partnership with Ahpra.